-Stewart Smith has been the Director of the Tennessee College of Applied Technology – Athens (affectionately referred to as the Tech Center) for 12 years.
+Stewart Smith has been the President of the Tennessee College of Applied Technology – Athens (affectionately referred to as the Tech Center) for 12 years.
 He first came to Athens in 1997 as the Assistant Director of the technology center after serving as an Admission Counselor for the technology center in Crump, Tennessee from 1992‐1997.
 He received his undergraduate degree in Political Science from Tennessee Technological University, and went on to receive a Masters of Arts in Educational Leadership from there in 2002.
 He has dedicated his life to the education profession, starting out in secondary education teaching sixth grade, then special needs students, and then moving to post‐secondary education administration.
 He has made Athens his home for the past 18 years.

 Stewart was raised on a farm in Rickman, Tennessee, where a hard work ethic was instilled in him at an early age.
 He brought with him to Athens the work ethic, and his diligent and passionate desire to serve his community, and fellow man.